marmotitude/kong-plugin-boilerplate/README.md

 pongo shell
 ```

-Inside the shell, you have to start kong and configure services, routes and plugins, the
+Inside the shell, a bootstrap script that starts kong and configure services, routes and plugins
-[bootstrap.sh](./bootstrap.sh) script can be used to save you some keystrokes:
+will run, the contents of this script is at [.pongo/pongo-setup.sh](.pongo/pongo-setup.sh).

 ```
 [Kong-2.4.1:/kong]# source ../kong-plugin/bootstrap.sh